The Rogue Leveling Guide for the Mists of Pandaria

 - Attack Power – Great for all Rogues, but only appears on a very few items and some enchants.

-- PvP Resilience applies only to PvP and reduces the damage of incomming attacks.
-As of patch 5.4 your Resilience is 72%, which will mean you won’t need to add mroe to your gear.
+- PvP Resilience applies only to PvP and reduces the damage of incoming attacks.
+As of patch 5.4 your level 90 Resilience is 72%, much less at lower levels.
+You can find it on level 70+ PvP gear and some enchants.

 - PvP Power replaces the old Spell Penetration stat and is a straight up damage add in PvP only.
 It’s useless outside of PvP.
 It was also nerfed in patch 5.3.
 If you find some gear with this stat (and you PvP,) then great, otherwise don’t bother to increase it.
 More about PvP Power and Resilience